-What is Article 133 Conduct Unbecoming of an Officer?
+What is Article 133 Conduct Unbecoming an Officer?

-Article 133 of the Uniform Code of Military Justice (UCMJ) is a provision that military officers, cadets, or midshipmen from engaging in conduct unbecoming an officer and a gentleman.
-The article states that any commissioned officer, warrant officer, or enlisted member who behaves in a manner that is conduct unbecoming of an officer or a gentleman shall be punished as a court-martial may direct.
-The phrase “conduct unbecoming of an officer” is not defined in the UCMJ, which means that it is left up to military courts to determine what specific behaviors violate the article.
+Article 133 Conduct Unbecoming an Officer, an article of the Uniform Code of Military Justice (UCMJ), prohibits military officers, cadets, or midshipmen from engaging in conduct unbecoming an officer and a gentleman.
+The article states that a commander may punish any commissioned officer, warrant officer, or enlisted member who behaves unbecomingly of an officer or a gentleman at court-martial.
+The phrase “conduct unbecoming of an officer” is not defined in the UCMJ.
+It is left up to military courts to determine what specific behaviors violate the article.

 What are examples of Article 133 Conduct Unbecoming of an Officer?

-Examples of conduct unbecoming and officer may include engaging in dishonest or unethical behavior, engaging in criminal activity, or engaging in behavior that is disrespectful or offensive to others.
+Examples of conduct unbecoming an officer may include engaging in dishonest or unethical behavior, engaging in criminal activity, or engaging in disrespectful or offensive behavior toward others.
 Some specific actions that may violate Article 133 include:

 What are some high-profile cases of Article 133?